charliebritton/website-placeholder/README.md

 The footer is completely removable by removing code between `<!-- Start here -->` and `<!-- End here -->`.

+## Installation

+To install this software, please see the instructions on the [wiki](https://github.com/charliebritton/website-placeholder/wiki)

 ## Use Cases
 This is ideal for use if you are building a website for your company and you don't want the domain to be parked by your host.

 ## Licensing
-The project is licensed under the [Unlicense License](http://unlicense.org "Unilicense Website") which means you can do whatever you like with this website although obviously it would be nice if you credited me and didn't sell this website.
+The project is licensed under the [Unlicense License](http://unlicense.org "Unlicense Website") which means you can do whatever you like with this website although obviously it would be nice if you credited me and didn't sell this website.